 Enjoy a Spa Day

-The pampering options in Banff are abundant!
-If the ultimate relaxing experience is what you are looking for, the best place to start is the Willow Stream Spa located at the Fairmont Banff Springs.
-For a more central option, Cedar and Sage Co. is located right in the downtown and pride themselves for offering the perfect massage.
-If you prefer your pampering with a side of adventure, make your way 14km into the backcountry to visit the sauna at Shadow Lake Lodge!
+Cedar and Sage Co. is located downtown for a more central option and prides itself in offering the perfect massage.
+Finally, if you prefer your pampering with a side of adventure, make your way 14km into the backcountry to visit the sauna at Shadow Lake Lodge!

 Explore the Townsite